daniel-furman/lwMCMC/README.md

 ---

 Multi-dimensional model parameter space sampling with Markov Chain Monte Carlo (MCMC).
-We implement am object-oriented implementation of MCMC based on the trivial metropolis hastings algorithm.
+We implement a Python class with the trivial metropolis hastings algorithm.

 ## Example: Particle Decay Modeling with Priors